Cognive-in/Ascii-code/README.md

 # Ascii-code
-For writing mathematical values in the blog
+Katex For writing mathematical values in the blog and for general purposes